apigee/trireme/README.md

 ### Threading Model

 Each Trireme script runs in a single thread.
+In other words, when the script is executed, it spawns a new thread Each Trireme script runs in a single thread.
 In other words, when the script is executed, it spawns a new thread and occupies it until the script exits.
 Ticks and timers are implemented within that single thread.
 If the script exits (has no ticks or timers, is not "pinned" by a library like http, and falls off the bottom of the code) then the thread exits.